CiscoTestAutomation/genie/docs/clean/supported_os_platform.rst

               host: 127.0.0.1
               outlets: [22]

-You could have more than one PowerCycler connected to your device.
-For example, if you have two PowerCycler with `dualcomm` type connected to PE1, then the Testbed Yaml is look like this:
+You could have more than one PowerCyclers connected to your device.
+For example, if you have two PowerCycler with `dualcomm` type connected to PE1, then the Testbed Yaml looks like this:

 .. code-block:: yaml
     :linenos: